 Scientific advancements in climate services related to meteorology and climatology are still closely linked to essential climate variables (Larosa and Mysiak, 2019) and benefit from consistently growing computational power, infrastructure and storage capacity to meet the demands of higher spatially and temporally resolved climate information (Buontempo et al., 2020).
 Climate services also focus on impact chains providing decision-makers with information on climate change with cross-sectoral impact assessments for adaptation (Jacob and Solman, 2017).
 Today there is a diversity of climate services that involve interpretation, analysis, and communication of different sources of climate data, ideally combining different types of knowledge (scientific/technical, experiential, indigenous, etc.), to a targeted group of decision-makers (Parris et al., 2016; Olazabal et al., 2018; Pezij et al., 2019).
-(Jacobs and Street, 2020) argue that climate services should be expanded to also address societal challenges, such as system transformation that includes climate in the context of other risks and development challenges.
+Jacobs and Street (2020) argue that climate services should be expanded to also address societal challenges, such as system transformation that includes climate in the context of other risks and development challenges.